cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -frontend.max-cache-freshness
 [max_cache_freshness: <duration> | default = 1m]

+# The default tenant's shard size when the shuffle-sharding strategy is used.
+# Must be set when the store-gateway sharding is enabled with the
+# shuffle-sharding strategy.
+When this setting is specified in the per-tenant
+# overrides, a value of 0 disables shuffle sharding for the tenant.
+# CLI flag: -experimental.store-gateway.tenant-shard-size
+[store_gateway_tenant_shard_size: <int> | default = 0]

 # File name of per-user overrides. [deprecated, use -runtime-config.file
 # instead]
 # CLI flag: -limits.per-user-override-config